Experience Memorial Day from the early years in California

 - May 5, 1868 – General John Logan officially proclaims Decoration Day.
 On May 30 of that year, flowers are placed on the graves of Union soldiers at Arlington Cemetery.

-- 1869-1911 – Other states begin to adopt the holiday, featuring parades, speeches, and events commemorating the Civil War dead.
-The name of the holiday gradually changes to Memorial Day.
+- 1869-1911 – Other states start observing Decoration Day.
+Over time, the name gradually changes to Memorial Day.

 - 1971 – Memorial Day becomes an officially recognized federal holiday.